fparisio/miniSaul/README.md

 Contributions to miniSaul are welcome!
 Please feel free to submit a Pull Request.

-## License

-[Specify your license here]

 ## Contact

-For any questions or feedback, please contact Francesco Parisio at [francesco.parisio@protonmail.com].
+For any questions or feedback, please contact Francesco Parisio at francesco.parisio@protonmail.com.

 ## ToDo